 C.24.1 Applicability to language

+[Order of evaluation and associativity of calculations are two different issues.]

 The order in which an expression is evaluated can drastically alter the result of the expression.
 The order of evaluation of the operands in C is clearly defined, but misinterpretations by programmers can lead to unexpected results.

 Consider the following: